puru7791/nagios_installation/README.md

 # nagios_installation
-This is yml script for installing nagios-Core on CentOS Distribution
+* A playbook for installing and configuring Nagios-core in Centos Machines